Published on 29th August, 2019

 Nobody is expecting your fashion brand to be making your clothing garments with a needle and thread in hand.
 The turnaround times would be incredibly impractical and unrealistic.
 A sewing machine is a must-have to make quality products.
 Depending on the size of your business, you might need a number of these.

 Embroidery is a staple throughout many different fashion styles.
 It gives a regal impression and makes the product look classy, as opposed to a transfer that can cheapen a quality garment.
 Crests and lettering are often embroidered on clothes due to the durability and longevity of the method.
-An embroidery machine is necessary for the intricacy and detail that embroidery requires.
+An industrial embroidery machine is necessary for the intricacy and detail that embroidery requires.

 You’re going to need to buy a wide range of materials to cover all the range of your products.
 Materials will differ in prices, with some being far more expensive than others.
 If you want to create a product that oozes class and quality, you’ll want to avoid the cheaper materials.

 You should have an in-depth knowledge of which materials to buy and what quantity you require for your products.
 The last thing you want is too much excess material or not enough.

 Creating your business plan is key to helping fund your fashion business.
 One of the main purposes of your business plan is to present it to banks and investors for a loan or grant.
 It also outlines the main objectives and long-term goals of your company.

 Your business plan will contain your budget and the financial forecast of the evolution of the business.
 Depending on how your company develops, you can adapt and change the plan to see fit, as and when.
 There are two main ways that your business can be funded: